-- 323. As noted in previous sections (Section II.K) in this document, the project falls under the B category as assessed by 15 criteria and principles established by the Adaptation Fund. - 324.
-Risk mitigation and management measures are described under Section K, and in the UNDP Social and Environment Screening Document and in the Social and Environmental Management Framework attached to this proposal. - 325.
-The ESMF outlines monitoring arrangements for implementation of environmental and social risk management, as well as procedures for addressing stakeholder concerns regarding the project's social and environmental performance.
+- 307. As noted in previous sections in this document, the project falls under the B category as assessed by 15 criteria and principles established by the Adaptation Fund.
+Risk mitigation and management measures are described under Section J, and in the Environmental and Social Management Framework attached to this proposal. - 308.
+The ESMF outlines monitoring arrangements for implementation of environmental and social risk management, as well as procedures for addressing stakeholder concerns regarding the project's social and environmental performance. - 309.
+DoE will be responsible for the implementation of the ESMF through the PMU.
+Environmental and social risks will be assessed for each sub-activity by the DoE and UNDP prior to any works being undertaken.
+The EMSF identifies potential risks to the environment and social matters from the projects and outlines strategies for managing those risks and minimising undesirable environmental and social impacts.
+Further, the EMSF provides a Grievance Redress Mechanism for those that may be impacted by the projects that do not consider their views have been heard. - 310.
+The PMU will ensure timely remedial actions are taken where necessary.